AyeCode/invoicing/readme.txt

 = 2.0.1 =
 * New invoices not visible unless a status is manually set - FIXED
 * Deleting an invoice item updates the total but does not remove the item from the HTML markup - FIXED
+* Subscription not deleted when the recurring item is removed from an invoice - FIXED

 = 2.0.0-beta3 =
 * Fix "minimum value" error with number settings fields - FIXED